|Applies to Product:||USM Appliance™||AlienVault OSSIM®|

 |False alarms||Represents all stages.||Low||

 Much of the job of an incident responder consists of eliminating irrelevant information and removing false positives.
 This process is continuous.
-For more information, see Establishing Baseline Network Behavior and also Use of Policies in USM Appliance.
+For more information, see Establishing Baseline Network Behavior and also Policy Management.

 |Other||All stages||High||Incident response never stops and provides a source for continuous improvement.
 Over time, as you see events turn into alarms, you gather knowledge that helps you discover new ways to categorize events and to prevent them from becoming alarms in the first place.|